Linuxfabrik/monitoring-plugins/check-plugins/deb-updates/README.md

 usage: deb-updates [-h] [-V] [--always-ok] [--only-critical] [--query QUERY]
                    [--timeout TIMEOUT] [-w WARN]

-This plugin checks for software updates on systems that use package management systems based on the apt-get(8) command found in Debian GNU/Linux and compatible.
-This plugin only lists updates and upgrades, and provides the relevant alerts.
-It never actually runs an update.
+Checks for available APT package updates on Debian, Ubuntu, and compatible systems.
+Reports the number of pending updates and upgrades, and alerts when updates are available.
+This check only lists updates and never actually installs anything.
+Requires root or sudo.

 options:
   -h, --help          show this help message and exit -V, --version       show program's version number and exit --always-ok         Always returns OK.
-  --only-critical     Only collect critical updates and upgrades.
+  --only-critical     Only report security-critical updates and upgrades.
-  --query QUERY       The list of available updates and upgrades is stored in
-                      a SQL table.
-Provide the SQL `WHEN` statement part to narrow down results.
+  --query QUERY       SQL WHERE clause to narrow down results from the
+                      internal updates table.
+Supports regular expressions via a REGEXP statement.
+If specified, a list of matching updates is printed.
+Have a look at the README for a list of available columns.
 Example: `--query='package like
                       "bind9-%"'`.
+Default: 1.
-Also supports regular expressions via a REGEXP statement.
-Have a look at the README for a list of available columns.
-If this parameter is used, a list of matching updates is printed.
-Default: 1 --timeout TIMEOUT   Plugin timeout in seconds.
-Default: 60 (seconds) -w, --warning WARN  Minimum number of packages to return WARNING.
-Default:
+  --timeout TIMEOUT   Network timeout in seconds.
+Default: 60 (seconds) -w, --warning WARN  Minimum number of pending packages to trigger a WARNING.
-                      1.
+                      Default: 1.
 ```